mandubian/freez/README.md

 ## Freez

-> This project is a sandbox to test other representations of Free Monads: serious representations but also funny, optimized, specific representations and whatever goes through your head.
+> This project is a sandbox to test other representations of Free Monads: serious representations but also funny, optimized, specific representations and whatever goes through your mind.

 ### Observable Free